awong234/awsite/content/posts/2026-02-14-ai-ellmer/index.md

      [1] 18 15  4 11 14  3 13 20  9 17  2 19  8 16  5 12 10  1  7  6

 So it got close.
-But the thing is I don't expect it to get close, I expect it to be *correct*.
+But the thing is I don't expect it to get close, if I'm to believe LLM's can truly reason about a problem I expect it to be *correct*.
 This is about as trivial a problem I can come up with that touches on the ability (nay, strength) of an LLM (mapping language to abstract concepts) and a problem that requires *understanding* of something very fundamental to get correct.
-A problem that you or I -- provided enough time -- would not err.
+A problem that you or I -- provided enough time -- would get correct.

 But this was one example, maybe it was a fluke -- we need to see this in action more times to assess the statistical properties of the correctness of the